fion21/new-django-6/README.md

 * [Postgres](https://www.postgresql.com/) Database source file
 * [AWS](https://www.aws.amazon.com) Amazon S3 Boto Static File Storage Service

-#### Responsiveness
-The UX fonts and card feature, plus the navbar and hamburger are all scalable, responsive and easy to navigate throughout the site.
-In the preliminary stages of the site I called a photo for the background image, although, it did not scale as I wanted and also the jumbotron had issues, finally, all is clear, simple and easy to navigate.
-The site follows responsive design and works for desktop viewing on browsers: google chrome, firefox and explorer as well as mobiles having checked the rending on the iPhone: from 6 plus to X, Samsung Galaxy: all versions, iPad: all versions, Google: Pixel 2 and 3.

 #### Coding Tests
 The HTML, CSS code for this application has been checked via W3C Markup and reported no significant errors.
 The Python code has been tested via working on the code in stages and running the app on the front-end.
 Back-end terminal testing and running were standard procedures throughout the app development.